Notes to Reductionism in Biology

 5. The mid-twentieth century separation of discussions about relations between domains of science (Nagelian theory reduction) and relations between parts and wholes in biology (explanatory reduction) is concretely visible in David Hull’s Philosophy of Biological Science (1974).
 Chapter 1 is a justly famous discussion regarding the difficulties of effecting theory reduction between classical and molecular genetics, but chapter 5, “Organicism and Reductionism”, has been relatively neglected.
 It includes a very different set of themes, including vitalism, biological organization and complexity, and the relations between parts and wholes in living systems.

-6. Rosenberg's argument contains several controversial premises, such as the need for strict laws in biological explanation and the distinction between molecular and functional biology (for criticisms, see Love 2007, Love et al. 2008).
-The intersection of natural selection and molecular biology for explanatory reductionism has been explored by Sarkar (2005 ) with much less optimism.
+6. Rosenberg’s argument contains several controversial premises, such as the need for strict laws in biological explanation and the distinction between molecular and functional biology (for criticisms, see Kaiser 2015, chap.
+4–5, Love 2007, Love et al. 2008).
+The intersection of natural selection and molecular biology in the context of explanatory reductionism has been explored by Sarkar (2005 ) with much less optimism.

 7. E.g., “cellular context is important when deciphering how EGF [epidermal growth factor] interacts with EGFR [epidermal growth factor receptor].
 From a general perspective, care is advisable when generalizing ligand-receptor interaction results across multiple cell-lines” (Björkelund et al. 2011, 1).
 Also, “Agents binding to the enzyme catalysing the reaction may influence this Michaelis constant [describing the enzyme’s reaction kinetics] … All components of the same living cell may therewith affect the role the enzyme plays in the cell’s behaviour, including the components that are not yet known” (Westerhoff and Kell 2007, 37–38).